12 Best Family Places to Visit in Bangkok, Thailand

 Customers steaming hair for 45 mins at Bee Choo

 Customers enjoying the 1:30mins herbal treatment

 Visit Bee Choo in Bangkok to relax and pamper yourself to a herbal scalp and hair treatment.
 The treatment combats common hair issues such as:

 - Hair Loss

 - Covers white hair with a coppy dye

 The locations of Bee Choo Herbal is family friendly, so if you have to bring the kids along, leave the wife at the shop and daddy can bring the kids shopping nearby.

-- Bee Choo Siam is located in a family friendly shopping mall, Siam Square One
+- Bee Choo Siam Square One is located at Siam Square One, 6th Flr.

 BEE CHOO THAILAND LOCATIONS